 [Regulation 106 inserted in Gazette 13 Apr 2007 p.
 1647-8.]

-107. Default plan
+107. Default plan for Members

 (1) The Board is to select one of the readymade investment plans as the default plan for GESB Super Members.

 (2) The Board may change the plan selected as the default plan whenever the Board considers it appropriate to do so.